vsillan/game-server-programming-course/presentations/csharp_1.md

 All servers need to deal with more than one thing happening at a time (concurrency)

-- Clients are sending requests simultaneously

 Multithreading is the way of creating concurrency -> Tasks are a higher-level abstraction on top of threads

 Many libraries provide asynchronous versions of operations which utilize Tasks

 Thus, it’s important to know the basics of using Tasks

+Note:

+- Clients are sending requests simultaneously

 ---